pisekpiskovec/Titel_WinForm/README.md

 Titel is writtem in .NET Framework since it supports User Interface, that means its Windows-only. 😕

+⚠This project was made for learning and my own personal purporse.
+I just wanted to share it with you.⚠

 ## To-Do

 * [x] File loading